anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 mv 52690.2.420404.TTGCGAAG-TTGCGAAG.filter-METAGENOME.fastq SAMPLE_1.fastq.gz #start renaming files using mv
 ```

-If you come up with a better way to rename files other than mv, go for it!
+If you have a better way to rename multiple files using something other than mv, go for it!

-#### *1.2: Separate metagenome files into forward and reverse reads*
+### *1.2: Separate metagenome files into forward and reverse reads*

 Example of how we separate the forward and reverse reads from the JGI-generated metagenomes.